 Ideally, fast your dog for 12 hours to allow their gastrointestinal tract to rest and recover.
 This means NO treats, regular meals, snacks – food of any kind.

 It is critical that you maintain your dog’s hydration.
 During this period of time, you can give your dog rice water.
-The benefit of rice water over plain water is that it may help improve digestion, help alleviate gas and bloating, provides some beneficial minerals and the carbohydrates provide some energy.
+The benefit of rice water over plain water is that it may help improve digestion, help alleviate gas and bloating, provide some beneficial minerals, and the carbohydrates provide some energy.

 You want to use good quality white rice (not minute rice).
 Brown rice is not recommended since it has too much fiber.